 In addition to default user roles, one can create custom user groups.
 A user can belong to multiple user groups at a time, the user’s access will be the summary of highest access levels to an object.
 For example, if within one group the user has “View only” access to everything, and within another group the user can “Edit & Run” a job, the actual access to the job will be “Edit & Run”.

-Users that belong only to custom groups and have none of default roles don’t have access to Overview tab with overall performance statistics, and only has access to General Settings tab.
+Users that belong only to custom groups and have none of default roles don’t have access to Overview tab with overall performance statistics, and only have access to General Settings tab.

 The following access levels are be available: